RammySekham/cassandra-postgres/DataModelling_PostgreSQL/README.md

    * A automated Extract, Transform and Load pipeline is created to rapidly push data into SQL tables
  #

- ### Sample Queries for Analysis
+ ### Sample queries for analysis

  #

- ### How to Run the project
+ ### How to run this project
  - Clone the repository

- - Change the settings parameters password and user: for accessing PostgreSQL server in settings.py
+ - Change the settings parameters: password and user for accessing PostgreSQL server in settings.py

  - Install the requirements using requirements.txt